Vision-Intelligence-and-Robots-Group/Consolidated-Eulerian-Video-Magnification-and-Interpolation/TIM/README.md

 -- run "main_vedio2vedio.m" to interpolate for video.

-The core codes of temporal interpolation model are "TrainPGM.m" and "synPGM.m".
+The core codes of the temporal interpolation model are "TrainPGM.m" and "synPGM.m".

 The path of input images for test is "./test_img/", and the vedio "test_vedio.avi" is for testing.
 The path of putput is "./output_tim/".